bobb34/QST/README.md

 Runs on your laptop, desktop, server or the cloud.

 Easily scales to thousands of simultaneous users and more.
+No need for complicated infrastructure to support it.
+All components of QST run multithreaded which greatly reduces the hardware requirements.

 On android at https://play.google.com/store/apps/details?id=qstonline.ca or download it from sourceforge.net.